downingtim/LSDV_hybrid_assembly/README.md

 The ONT FASTQ file links and merged file are in FASTQ_ONT

 QC:
+The script "1_runqc.illumina.sh" was used to run Fastqc, Fastp, and fastq_quality_trimmer on Illumina data.
-The script "1_runqc.sh" was used to run Fastqc, Fastp, the Fastq_quality_trimmer, nanoq and multiqc.
+The script "1_runqc.ont.sh" was used to run Fastqc, Fastp, and nanoq on ONT data.

 Viral read extraction:
-The scripts "kraken.illumina.sh" and "kraken.ont.sh" were used to get the Kraken2 taxonomic assignment and report files.
+The scripts "3_kraken.illumina.sh" and "4_kraken.ont.sh" were used to get the Kraken2 taxonomic assignment and report files.
-The scripts "kraken.illumina.extract.2.sh" and "kraken.ont.extract.sh" were used to extract the viral reads from the above Kraken2 analyses.
+The scripts "5_kraken.illumina.extract.sh" and "6_kraken.ont.extract.sh" were used to extract the viral reads from the above Kraken2 analyses.

 Read counts:
-The script "2_get_read_stats.py" was used to measure read number and rates.
+The script "7_get_read_stats.py" was used to measure read number and rates.

 Flye v2.9.1-b1784 using a subset of the longest reads for initial disjointig assembly, 10 polishing iterations, an expected genome size of 151 Kb, and high-quality ONT reads.
-See flye.sh.
+See "8_flye.sh".
 SPAdes v3.13.1 was run in careful mode using a range of input: the ONT reads, the Illumina reads, and the Flye assembly.
-See spades.sh.
+See "9_spades.sh".
-Medaka was run with comamnds in medaka.sh.
+Medaka was run with comamnds in 10_medaka.sh.
-Polypolish and pypolca were run with commands in polypolish_pypolca.sh.
+Polypolish and pypolca were run with commands in 11_polypolish_pypolca.sh.
-Quast was used to assess assembly quality with quast.sh.
+Quast was used to assess assembly quality with 12_quast.sh.

 Pilon:
-The script "run_pilon.sh" implemented the Pilon iterations.
+The script "13_run_pilon.sh" implemented the Pilon iterations.

 GC cotent plot:
-The script "6_gc.R" was used to visualise the GC content in R.
+The script "14_gc.R" was used to visualise the GC content in R (Figure S1).

 Read mapping to the reference:
-The scripts "10_run.sh" and "11_run_ont.sh" were used to map Illumin and ONT reads (respectively) to the Oman FASTA reference.
+The scripts "15_run.sh" and "16_run_ont.sh" were used to map Illumin and ONT reads (respectively) to the Oman FASTA reference.
 Variations on these were used for mapping to the alternative FASTA versions.
-The script "12_cov3.R" was used to visualise read depth and coverage levels.
+The script "17_cov.R" was used to visualise read depth and coverage levels.
-The script "13_plot_cov_combined.R" was used to make Figure 1.
+The script "18_plot_cov_combined.R" was used to make Figure 1.

 Notes:
 These scripts are GAIT-assisted.